remigerme/mutaig/README.md

 - miter integration with a sat solver
 - integrity checks
 - support latches
-- support creation from a parser/aiger
+- parser bin tests
 - more tests
 - more docs
 - getting started

-- add output only with the id? or with the node directly
+- add output only with the id+complement? or with the node+complement directly